MetaCaDI: A Meta-Learning Framework for Causal Discovery from Multiple Environments with Unknown Interventions: Proposed Method

-The advantages of this modeling strategy are twofold.
+This modeling strategy has two advantages.
 First, by leveraging the dependence of input feature $\biF_t$ on distinct task $t$, we can treat the parameters $\boldsymbol{\eta}$ as task-shared parameters, thus reducing the number of task-specific parameters $\Upsilon$, which need to be trained on small support sets.
-Second, it can well specify helpful features for predicting intervention target $\bim_t$ by including them in input feature $\biF_t$.
+Second, it can effectively specify informative features for identifying the intervention target $\bim_t$ by including them in the input feature $\biF_t$.

-To design this input feature vector, we take three steps.
-First, we obtain the predicted variable values by applying the observational and interventional mechanisms in \eqref{eq:scm_main} to each data instance $\bix_n^s$ in support set $D_t^s$:
+\paragraph{Detailed feature design.} We obtain feature vector $\biF_t$ by taking three steps.
+First, we make predictions by applying the observational and interventional mechanisms in \cref{eq:scm_main} to each data instance $\bix_n^s$ in support set $D_t^s$:

 By concatenating these vectors in a row-wise manner, we obtain the two $N_t^s \times d$ matrices $\hat{\mathbf{X}}^s_\text{obs}$ and $\hat{\mathbf{X}}^s_\text{int}$, whose $n$-th row vectors are $\hat{\bix}^s_{\text{obs}, n}$ and $\hat{\bix}^s_{\text{int}, n}$, respectively.